zlianghahaha/zlianghahaha.github.io/_pages/about.md

 # News

+* Become a contributor to [TorchQuantum](https://github.com/mit-han-lab/torchquantum) and aim to extend the functionabilty of support quantum pulse, thanks Hanrui!
+Feb.2022
 * **Zhiding** has been selected as a **DAC Young Fellow**, Cheers!
 Nov.2021
 * Two papers will be published on **ICCAD**, Cheers!
+Sep.2021
+* Become a contributor to [QFNN](https://github.com/JQub/qfnn), design the QF-RobustNN to support Quantumflow, thanks Zhirui!
 Sep.2021
 * **Zhiding** has joining University of Notre Dame as a PhD student in Computer Science and Engineering department under guidence of **Prof. Yiyu Shi**.
 July.2021

 # Publications